Carbon Pricing and its Progressive Discontents

 Basically everyone who was neutral on the idea of a carbon tax decided they were for it.
 Unfortunately, the question wording for this chart got changed from “A carbon tax if refunded to every American household” to “Require fossil fuel companies to pay a carbon tax and use the money to reduce other taxes (such as income tax) by an equal amount”, but that’s really close enough.
 Funding research into renewables is evergreen, because it’s a good idea, but the biggest jump is in support for a carbon tax.

 Additionally, the 2020 YPCCC poll still asks about a dividend.
-While not represented in chart form, :
+While not represented in chart form, the poll states :

 “Requiring fossil fuel companies to pay a fee on carbon pollution, and distributing the money collected to all U.S. citizens, in equal amounts, through monthly dividend checks” – is supported by 60% of registered voters (76% of Democrats, 57% of Independents, and 42% of Republicans).